Back to Guides

 The Water: Creek Swimming and Natural Hot Springs

-Deep Creek's water is crystal clear, fed by mountain snowmelt and filtered through granite.
+Deep Creek's water is clear, fed by mountain snowmelt and filtered through granite.
 The creek runs cool and refreshing during the swimming season, offering a bracing contrast to the warm desert air.
 But the real draw is the natural hot springs that emerge along the creek's edge, creating shallow soaking pools where the mineral-rich water hovers at a soothing temperature year-round.
 You can move between the cold creek current and the hot spring pools, letting your body adjust and relax in alternating temperatures — a hydrotherapy experience that needs no spa to deliver.
 The best swimming season runs from April through August, when water temperatures and air temperatures align for comfortable, extended time in the water.

 Planning Your Visit: What to Know Before You Go